-Trainings in the CrossFit Twente box (a former church and as such one of the most beautiful CrossFit boxes in the entire world!) are given by professional CrossFit and Olympic weightlifting trainers and consist of a combination of weightlifting, gymnastics, and high-intensity WOD’s (Workout Of the Day).
+Trainings in the CrossFit Twente box (a former church and as such one of the most beautiful CrossFit boxes in the entire world!, and if Reddit says so, it is, right?! 😄) are given by professional CrossFit and Olympic weightlifting trainers and consist of a combination of weightlifting, gymnastics, and high-intensity WOD’s (Workout Of the Day).
 The trainings on Thursday are given by student trainers and are mainly focused on intensive bodyweight workouts.

 Besides training, Hercules tries to bring members closer together by having drinks at a bar that is at a walking-distance from the box once a month.
 Additionally, Hercules provides its members with the opportunity of attending monthly workshops or activities to further increase their skills and get to know each other better

 The current CrossFit Twente gym started orginally as the Pauluskerk (St. Paul’s church) in 1957.
 Credits: Foto collectie Instituut voor Christelijk Cultureel Erfgoed, Rijksuniversiteit Groningen

 On January 4, 2015 the last church service was held.
 In February of the same year, former Hercules trainer Jan was done converting it into the current CrossFit box.
 A reportage from TV Enschede showed the transformation.

 See also this interview with Jan van Delden about this unique location.

 HISTORY S.K.V.
 HERCULES